explainingai-code/DETR-PyTorch/README.md

 The repo provides code to train on voc dataset.
 Specifically I trained on trainval images of VOC 2007+2012 dataset and for testing, I use VOC2007 test set.
 For easy and quicker training/testing, I use fixed-size images of 640x640(unlike official repo which uses multi-scale training and tests on 800 sized images).

-This repo was only meant for better understanding of DETR code.
-For getting best results please use [official implementation](https://github.com/facebookresearch/detr)
+This repo was only meant for better understanding of DETR.
+Though the overall flow and some of the code(like matching) is exactly like the official repo(with some refactor) but still, for getting best results please use [official implementation](https://github.com/facebookresearch/detr) itself.

 ## DETR Explanation and Implementation Video
 <a href="https://www.youtube.com/watch?v=v900ZFKkWxA">